ansys/pyprimemesh/doc/source/getting_started/index.rst

 Containers are standard units of software that package the code and all its dependencies.
 Hence, the app runs quickly and reliably from one computing environment to another.

-Ansys Prime Server is delivered as a Linux Docker container.
+Ansys Prime Server can be built as a Linux Docker container.
 Hence, you should have a linux machine to run the Ansys Prime Server.

 Docker for Linux containers